levi-wj/cse-210-solo/cse210-student-nim/README.md

-# Mastermind
+# Nim
-It's codebreaker versus codebreaker.
-Pit yourself against your friends and find out who the real <i>Mastermind</i> is!
+Experience the thrill of the chase! <i>Hunter</i> might seem easy but even the best get lost from time to time.
 The rules are simple.
-Players take turns trying to crack their secret code using logic and visual hints.
-The first person to prove they're a mastermind wins!
+The hunter guesses the prey's location and the prey provides a hint - that's confidence!
+Guessing continues until the prey is found.

 ## Getting Started
 ---